The Silhouette

 Lars testified for two and a half hours.
 But would it be enough to convince the jury he was innocent?
 They now faced a decision between murder, manslaughter, or not guilty.

-this can't be.
 For so many on Debbie's side, it was as if the jury just let Lars off.
+Disbelief, anger,

-i spoke with lars at the state penitentiary in beeville texas where he says he carries a photo of debbie in the pocket of his prison uniform yeah i kiss her picture every morning every night i asked him to describe once again what happened the morning he shot debbie
+I spoke with Lars at the state penitentiary in Beeville, Texas, where he says he carries a photo of Debbie in the pocket of his prison uniform.
+I kiss her picture every morning, every night.

 people in my house reaching for me.
 Reaching for you?